stefanspringer1/SwiftWorkflow/README.md

 ### Formulation of a step

-To give the `Execution` control over a function representing a step, its statements are to be wrapped inside a call to `Execution.effectuate`.
+To give an `Execution` control over a function representing a step, its statements are to be wrapped inside a call to `Execution.effectuate`.

 ---
 **Convention**